A set of nearly good real numbers to specify the ground states associated with a Hamiltonian containing non-commutable terms and the effect of the odd-channel of a pair of different bosons emerging in multi-species systems: Spin-dependent Hamiltonian of cold systems with two kinds of spin-1 atoms

 where $a=\frac{1}{6}(\tilde{g}_2^A-\tilde{g}_0^A)$, $b=\frac{1}{6}(\tilde{g}_2^B-\tilde{g}_0^B)$, $c=\frac{1}{6}(\tilde{g}_2^{AB}-\tilde{g}_0^{AB})$, and $d=\frac{1}{3}(3\tilde{g}_1^{AB}-\tilde{g}_2^{AB}-2\tilde{g}_0^{AB})$.

 $\hat{S}_X$ is the operator of the total spin of the $X$-species.
 The three $C_Z$ are constants; they would only shift the spectra as a whole, but do not affect the details of the spin states, therefore, they can be dropped.
 Thus, instead of seven, all physics remains in the 4-dimensional parameter space spanned by $a$, $b$, $c$, and $d$.
 The implications of these parameters are as follows.
 Since the g.s. favors the texture with the lowest energy, from Eq.(\ref{ha}) we know that a negative $a$ (i.e., $\tilde{g}_2^A<\tilde{g}_0^A$) would push all spins to lie along the same direction to maximize $S_A$.
 Whereas a positive $a$ (i.e., $\tilde{g}_0^A<\tilde{g}_2^A$) would promote the formation of singlet pairs (0-pair) to enable $S_A$ to be minimized.
+If the spins of all atoms of a species are lying along the same direction, the species is called in the f-phase.
+If all of them are 2-2 to form the 0-pair, it is called in the p-phase.
+Whereas if a part of atoms form the 0-pairs while all the other atoms have their spins lying along a common direction, it is called in the q-phase.
 Thus, $a$ measures the ability to keep the $A$-species in f-phase (if it is negative) or in p-phase (if it is positive).
 Similarly, $b$ measures the ability to keep the $B$-species in the f-phase or p-phase.
 Besides, when the spins of both species are nonzero, a negative $c$ would push them to lie along the same direction, while a positive $c$ would push them to lie along reverse directions.
 Thus, $c$ essentially affects the relative orientation of the two species.
 Note that there is a competition between the intra- and inter-species interactions.
 For example, when both $a$ and $b$ are positive while $c$ is negative, the intra-species interactions tend to keep both $S_A$ and $S_B$ as small as possible (in p-phase) while the interspecies interaction tends to make them as large as possible and to lie along the same direction (in parallel f-f phase).
 It turns out that, when both $a$ and $b$ are positive, the competition is generally crucial to the spin textures, as shown below.

 Furthermore, since the eigenstates do not depend on what energy unit is used.
 Thus, when the constants are dropped as mentioned and the norm of $c$ is used as the unit of energy, Eq.(\ref{h}) becomes

 where $a'\equiv a/|c|$, $b'\equiv b/|c|$, and $d'\equiv d/|c|$.
 For the signs $\pm$ or $\mp$ in each of the first three terms, the upper one should be used if $c$ is negative.
 Otherwise, the lower one should be used.
 Thus, the dimension of the parameter space reduces further from seven to three.